coolsamson7/aspyx/README.md

 `pip install aspyx`

-The library is tested with Python version > 3.8
+The library is tested with all Python version > 3.9

 Ready to go...